Law - Political Science - Administration

 Program

-EU 1.
-Data protection issues: national and European regulations; rights of individuals and issues of securing personal data; fundamental principles and scope of application of the RGPD; organization, missions and competences of control authorities, etc.

 EU 2.
+Understanding and mastering data protection issues: national and European regulations; individual rights and issues relating to the security of personal data; fundamental principles and scope of application of the GDPR; organization, missions, and powers of supervisory authorities, etc.

-DPO's job (roles, missions and responsibilities) and governance tools necessary for the DPO function
+EU 3.
+Learn the methods and procedures related to the role of DPO (roles, duties, and responsibilities) and master the governance tools necessary for the DPO function.

-EU 3: Management of sensitive data and processing security (strategies, technical, organizational and legal security methods for personal data processing)
+EU 4.
+Acquire skills in managing the security of sensitive data and processing (strategies, technical, organizational, and legal methods for securing the processing of personal data).

-UE 4.
-DPO and compliance of organizations (methods and practices): practical cases of auditing and compliance with the RGPD (professional situations in the sectors of local authorities, health institutions, banks, insurance companies, businesses; in HR departments, marketing, etc.)

 EU 5.
+Mastering methods and practices relating to organizational compliance (GDPR and security): practical cases of auditing and compliance with the GDPR (professional scenarios in the sectors of local authorities, healthcare institutions, banks, insurance companies, businesses; in HR, marketing, and other departments).

-Mastering and passing a PIA (privacy impact assessment)
+EU 6.
+Conducting and successfully completing a PIA (privacy impact assessment)

 Read more